 “It’s the nature of our products that make half tons always on the fine line of if it’s a good idea or not.
 Where for heavy duty, the volume is not as there (compared to half-tons), but in the HD market you have more enthusiasts.
 Like the diesel enthusiasts, the guys that tow, or ones that want more protection.
 So you get a higher percentage of enthusiasts even though the volume is not there.”

-Despite not focusing on the volume-heavy half-ton truck market, save for the Ram 1500 Prospector, it’s full steam ahead with upcoming projects targeted towards the overland and rock-crawling off-road scene.
+Despite not focusing on the volume-heavy half-ton truck market, save for the Ram 1500 Recruit, it’s full steam ahead with upcoming projects targeted towards the overland and rock-crawling off-road scene.

 “The biggest opportunity for AEV is JL Wrangler and Gladiator.
 Everybody is focused on this iceberg tip of (Wrangler) parts that we showed at SEMA 2018 and there’s so much they haven’t seen yet that’s so exciting for JL,” Feldermann said.